charles-uno/Bloodlines/01_introduction.md

 no arithmetic required.

-That is, Bloodlines is a roleplaying game boiled down to its essence: a setting ripe for exploration and adventure, and a rules framework that incorporates dice in a satisfying but unobtrusive way.
+That is, Bloodlines is a roleplaying game boiled down to its essence: a setting ripe for exploration and adventure, a satisfying dice mechanic, and a lightweight rules architecture to bring them together.

 ## Game Materials